TYCT Members Area

 The Treatments You Can Trust Register

-is now closed to new applications.
+is now closed for renewals of registration and to new applications.

 Public Access to the TYCT Public Register will be maintained on this website until transfer of registrations to Joint Council for Cosmetic Practitioners (JCCP) Register is complete or current registrations expire.